ibm-cloud-docs/messages-for-rabbitmq/howto-getting-connection-strings.md

 A {{site.data.keyword.messages-for-rabbitmq}} deployment is provisioned with an admin user, and after you [set the admin password](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-user-management&interface=ui#user-management-set-admin-password-ui), you can use its credentials to connect to your deployment.
 {: .tip}

-## Credentials and Connection Strings for more users
+## Credentials and connection strings for more users
 {: #cred-connection-strings-additional-users}

 Access to your {{site.data.keyword.messages-for-rabbitmq}} deployment is not limited to the root user.
 You can create users by using the _Service Credentials_ panel, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.